randallmorey/randallmorey-hugo-website/content/articles/internationalization.md

 ## Intl API

 Back in December 2012, ECMAScript quietly introduced the [internationalization API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl "Intl API").
-Today, [all modern browsers support the Intl API](https://caniuse.com/#feat=internationalization "Intl API browser support").
+Today, [all modern browsers support Intl](https://caniuse.com/#feat=internationalization "Intl API browser support").
 [Even Node.js supports it](https://nodejs.org/docs/latest-v11.x/api/intl.html "Node.js Internationalization").
 The `Intl` API is fit for use in all new projects.

 The internationalization API provides cultural formatting services for numbers (including currencies), dates & times, and language-aware sorting.
 It handles all of this _natively_.
 Previously, such tasks required byte-heavy third-party libraries and their locale data files.
 Though some features are not widely supported yet, such as relative times (e.g. "30s ago").
 Watch for additional features to land in capable browsers soon.
 [Check the docs for a complete API reference](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl "Intl API docs").